CentroEPiaggio/panda_controllers/README.md

    ```
 ## ThunderPanda

-[ThunderPanda](./panda_controllers/src/) is a class useful for implement controllers without casadi library.
-Allocate a ThnederPanda object in your code, and you have access to all matrixes for kinematic and dynamic of the robot implemeted in utils adaptive classes.
+[ThunderPanda](./src/) is a class useful for implementing controllers without the dependecy of casadi library.
+Allocate a ThunderPanda object in your code, and you have access to all matrices for kinematic and dynamic of the robot implemeted in utils adaptive classes.

 ## Running Controllers

-In the package, there is a launch file related to the spawning of controller `panda_controllers_sim.launch`, that is useful to set type of controller and rviz visualization.
+* In [launch](./launch/) folder there is a launch file related to the spawning of controller `panda_controllers_sim.launch`, that is useful to set type of controller in gazebo and rviz visualization.
+If you want set up controllores in real robot you have two option: `backstepping_controller.launch` or `computed_torque_controller.launch`.

-There are already some simple trajectory implemented that are defined in the yaml file `trajectory_param.yaml` that are used in node `command_cartesian.cpp`, runnable with launch file `command.launch`.
+* In [config](./config/) folder you can use `homing.yaml` to set homing value of joints that can be used in
+`homing.launch`.
+You can set parameters of controllers in `panda_controllers_default.yaml` and parameters of some trajectories in `trajectory_param.yaml` used in `command.launch`.

+The [launch_map.pdf](./launch_map.pdf) file is a simple map of the launch files and flag and parameters that can be manipulated.